facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/making-synchronous-requests-without-dynamic-support.md

 > For simplicity, handling exceptions are ignored in the following samples (Always handle exceptions in production).
 Refer to [Handling Exceptions for Synchronous Requests](docs/handling-exceptions) on how to handle exceptions.

 # Graph Api
-This section will show you how to make varios common Facebook Graph API requests using the Facebook C# SDK.
+This section will show you how to make varios common Facebook Graph API requests using the Facebook SDK for .NET.

 > It is highly recommended to read the official Facebook documentation on Graph Api which can be found at https://developers.facebook.com/docs/reference/api/ before proceeding further.